mrisher/smtp-sts/reporting.md

     sent to `user@example.com` this field would contain `example.com`.
 It is provided as a string.
   * `mx-host-pattern`: The pattern of MX hostnames from the applied policy.
-It is provided as a string.
+It is provided as a string, and is interpreted in the same manner as the "Checking of Wildcard Certificates" rules in Section 6.4.3 of [@!RFC6125].
-  * `policy-id`: The version number of the STS policy, or left blank for TLSA.
   * `result-type`: A value from the _Result Types_ section above.
   * `ip-address`: The IP address of the sending MTA that attempted the STARTTLS connection.
 It is provided as a string representation of an IPv4 or IPv6 address.
-  * `receiving-mta-hostname`: The hostname of the receiving MTA with which the sending MTA referenced in the `ip-address` field attempted to negotiate a STARTTLS connection.
+  * `receiving-mx-hostname`: The hostname of the receiving MTA MX record with which the sending MTA attempted to negotiate a STARTTLS connection.
   * `message-count`: The number of (attempted) messages that match the relevant `result-type` for this section.
   * `additional-info-uri`: An optional URI pointing to additional information